DataVizForAll/datavizforall.github.io/_pages/syllabus.md

 - Tip: Avoid deleting important HTML formatting in your data story template [like this common mistake](https://datavizforall.org/images/common-template-error.png)

 ### Mon Nov 25
-- In place of our regular class, duo/solo 15-minute Zoom meetings with instructor for Build 6 feedback, for participation credit.
+- In place of our regular class, duo/solo 20-minute Zoom meetings with instructor for Build 6 feedback, for participation credit.

 ### Wed Nov 27
 - No class - Thanksgiving Break

 ### Mon Dec 2
-- Student course feedback on what helped you learn (link TBA).
+- In class: Student course feedback on what helped you learn (TODO).
 In addition, please fill out the College's standard online evaluation form when available.
-- Review presentation lineups for Build 7 with Community Partners (comments only) and Build 8 with Guest Evaluators (worth 10 points)
+- Review presentation lineups for Build 7 with Community Partners (non-graded comments only) and Build 8 with Guest Evaluators (worth 10 points)
-- Insert your GitHub Pages data story links in the Build 7 Doc above, and you can improve and revise until cut-off times.
-On date TBA, your Build 8 data story will be "frozen" and published on the public [Partners and Projects page](https://datavizforall.org/partners-projects/) for the guest evaluators to read before your final presentation.
+- Insert your GitHub Pages data story links in the Build 7 Doc above, which you can continue to revise and republish until the deadline.
+- Assign Build 8: Revise and Finalize Data story for guest experts.
+Your version is due Friday Dec 6th at 12 noon, with your published GitHub data story link inserted into the Build 8 document.
+There are **no extensions** because your data story will be "frozen" and a copy will be published on our public [Partners and Projects page](https://datavizforall.org/partners-projects/), and forwarded to our guest experts to read before your presentations.
+Worth 10 points, scored by guest experts.
 - Decisions to make before your data story is "frozen" and published:
   - You can insert your full name (recommended), or you have the right to use only your first name or initials.
 Learn why in my chapter, "[Public Writing and Student Privacy](https://webwriting.trincoll.edu/chapter/dougherty-public/index.html)" in [Web Writing](https://webwriting.trincoll.edu) book (2015).
   - See what other students have done in [prior Partners and Projects](https://datavizforall.org/partners-projects/)
-  - Recommended: Insert link to your published data story in your resume to demonstrate your skills and knowledge to prospective employers and graduate schools, which shows more than simply listing "proficient in..." at the bottom.
+  - Recommended: Insert link to your published data story in your resume to demonstrate your skills and knowledge to prospective employers and graduate schools.
+See example (TODO)
 - Keep in touch: See [my Advising page](https://jackdougherty.org/advising/) on "How to request a reference or recommendation letter"
 - Rehearse your 1-minute presentations of Build 7 highlights for community partners.
 You will have more time for 2-minute presentations of Build 8 for guest experts.
 - Feel free to schedule a Zoom appointment [on my calendar](https://jackdougherty.org) for feedback on your build.
 If you are working with a partner, please arrange to meet me at the same time if feasible.

 ### Wed Dec 4
 - In-class: Build 7 Data Story Feedback with Community Partners on Zoom, 11:30am-12:30pm.
 Deliver 1-minute presentation of highlights in your data story to community partners, then listen to their non-graded feedback and write down revisions to consider, for participation credit.
-- Assign Build 8: Revise and Finalize Data story for guest experts, your version due Friday Dec 6th at 12 noon on the Build 8 document.
-There are **no extensions** because your data story will be "frozen" and a copy will be published on our public [Partners and Projects page](https://datavizforall.org/partners-projects/), and forwarded to our guest experts to read before your presentations.
-Worth 10 points, scored by guest experts.
+- Reminder: Build 8: Revise and Finalize Data story is due Friday Dec 6th at 12 noon, and will be "frozen" and published for guest experts to review.

 ### Mon Dec 9
 - Build 8 Final presentations on Zoom with guest evaluators: [Ginny Monk, Children's Issues and Housing Reporter at CT Mirror](https://ctmirror.org/author/gmonk/), and [Victoria Asfalg, Trinity '23, Policy and Data Analyst at Open Communities Alliance](https://www.ctoca.org/victoria_asfalg)